ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 When compared to its predecessor, CKEditor 5 should be considered **a totally new editor**.
 Every single aspect of it was redesigned &mdash; from installation, to integration, to features, to its data model, and finally to its API.

 There is no automatic solution for migrating.
-This section summarizes the most important aspects you need to consider before you proceed with installing CKEditor 5.
+This section summarizes the most important aspects you need to consider before you proceed with moving to CKEditor 5.
 ## Differences between CKEditor 4 and CKEditor 5

 Here are the key differences between the two editor versions: